sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/drop-rows-with-null.rst

    :align: center
    :width: 60%

-Droping rows with null
+Dropping rows with null
 ----------------------

-It drops the rows which contains any null value.
+It drops the rows which contain any null value.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^